 👉 Remember that belly bands aren’t a permanent fix for marking and should be used sparingly.

 9. NEVER punish your dog

 If you find marked spots in your home, never punish your dog for marking.
 Dogs are unable to connect something they did an hour ago with your current punishment.
 The best time to correct a behavior is when you catch them in the act.
 Even then, never yell at or physically punish your dog.
 Simply tell them no in a firm, stern voice and take them outside.

-If all else fails, a dog trainer can help you try new methods to prevent your dog from marking in your home.
-Ask your veterinarian for a recommendation on a local trainer to work with.
+If all else fails, a professional dog trainer can help you try new methods to prevent your dog from marking in your home.
+Ask your veterinarian for a recommendation for a local trainer to work with.

 Marking is a behavior that is completely possible to prevent.
 Pet parents just need to know the correct steps to take.
 By following these tips, you can help your dog learn to stop marking in your house.